grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Create and manage alerting resources using file provisioning

-Provision your alerting resources using files from disk.
+Provision your alerting resources using files from the `alerting` folder inside your [configured `provisioning` directory](/docs/sources/tutorials/provision-dashboards-and-data-sources/index.md#paths.provisioning).
 When you start Grafana, the data from these files is created in your Grafana system.
 Grafana adds any new resources you created, updates any that you changed, and deletes old ones.

 Arrange your files in a directory in a way that best suits your use case.
 For example, you can choose a team-based layout where every team has its own file, you can have one big file for all your teams; or you can have one file per resource type.